cascadiajs/cascadiajs-2022/src/views/content/conference/activities.md

 <h2>Sunriver Bike Ride by <img src="/images/sponsors/web3-storage.png"/></h2>

-This will be a self-guided bike ride alongside the Deschutes River, among the pine trees, and past the horse fields, on over 40 miles of paved bike paths!
+If you're looking for a guided ride, Christian Danielsen will lead a group from the Bike Barn for a mellow, 1-hour circuit around the resort.
+Beginner friendly, all abilities welcome!
 The perfect place for cruising with your new friends at CascadiaJS.

 Bikes will be provided, but you can always bring your own.